 Also necessary is to have the correct personal fall arrest equipment and training if undertaking such work, as a home or building owner.
 While the staining process is relatively simple; it is important to keep in mind issues of potential liability.

 As an example; hiring students or handy-persons who do not hold fall arrest and training certification, or even professional painters that may not have the credential; places the home or building owner at risk in the event someone falls or is injured.
 It is therefore also vital to ensure that whom-ever is contracted to complete any such work; is able to supply proof of liability insurance and WSIB coverage for all workers to be engaged on the site.

 One further note of liability pertains to the airborne brick stain; which if being spray applied, may travel by wind to stain neighbouring properties.
 It is therefore important to choose the ideal weather for such work.

 Where scaffolding may be involved to access such areas; enlist the services of a professional scaffolding contractor who has experience with requirements of erection of the correct scaffolding and hydro line coverage if applicable.

 For commercial buildings which are located on main streets, with pedestrian walkways nearby; a permit may be required by the local authorities, before completing any of the work.

 The brick stain may be applied using a shag roller or may be applied using a compressor and sprayer combination.
-Professional painters may use airless spay equipment.
+Professional painters may use airless spray equipment.

 It is important to apply an even and thorough coating of the brick stain.
-If using a coloured brick stain, it is important to do a ample area first to insure that the colour is correct and to get the feel of application.
+If using a coloured brick stain, it is important to do a sample area first to ensure that the colour is correct and to get the feel of the application.

 To learn more about masonry repair and maintenance of all types, contact www.avenueroadmasonry.com or view our projects on Instagram™ and Facebook™.